Let’s talk about eco-friendly diapering, both what to look for and potential pitfalls to avoid.

 - Avoiding plastics and petroleum derivatives wherever possible

 - Favoring diapers made with recycled plastic where plastics are deemed necessary

 - Asking about chemical processes used to create absorbable wood cellulose

 - Avoiding bamboo/rayon as this is a chemically intensive fiber.

 It’s also good to look for diapers that can be wholly or at least partially composted, either at home or in municipal facilities.
-And, as always, look for companies that minimize the use of packaging and favor eco-friendly packaging made with recycled paper, like the ones listed above!
+And, as always, look for companies that minimize the use of packaging and favor eco-friendly packaging made with recycled paper.